 If you follow these steps, you should be good to go.
 Being on the keto diet will be all the more enjoyable.

-Room temperature: Like any low carb bread, this keto almond flour bread keeps well at room temperature for 3 days, just like any other bread.
+Room temperature: Like any low carb bread, this almond flour bread keeps well at room temperature for 3 days.
 After that mine got a bit hard, just like I expected to happen.

 Fridge: It stays fresh a bit longer in an airtight container in the fridge - for about one week.